 - Lane splitting by motorcyclists is legal in California.

-- Intentionally blocking or impeding a motorcyclist in a way that could cause harm to the rider is illegal (CVC 22400).
+- Intentionally blocking or impeding a motorcyclist in a way that could cause harm to the rider is illegal.

-- Opening a vehicle door to impede a motorcycle is illegal (CVC 22517).
+- Opening a vehicle door to impede a motorcyclist is illegal.